Introduction of financial education to national curriculum ‘counterproductive’

 Consumer champion Martin Lewis said he was not sure the subject’s inclusion had ‘really changed the game in any way’.

-The introduction of financial education to the national curriculum in England a decade ago was “counterproductive”, MPs have heard.
+Introducing financial education to the national curriculum in England was “counterproductive” as schools lack the resources to deliver it, MPs have heard.

 The amount of resources provided by the Government for teaching the subject in schools had been “completely flaccid” since it became part of the curriculum in 2014, consumer champion Martin Lewis suggested.